 Learning Management Systems (LMS)

-Sure, you use your LMS for training new employees and furthering education for existing employees, so why not use it for knowledge management?
-Learning management systems can provide your team with document storage in a familiar, searchable interface.
-Let your LMS pull double duty and load your process documentation and employee handbooks into the system alongside department-specific trainings for technology.
+You use your LMS for training new employees and furthering education for existing employees, so why not use it for knowledge management?
+Learning management systems can provide your team with document management in a familiar, searchable interface.
+Let your LMS pull double duty and load your process documentation and employee handbooks into the system alongside department-specific trainings.

 Use these learning management systems for knowledge management: